wp-plugins/svg-support/readme.txt

 == Future Features ==
 * Option to choose which user ID can access the settings
 * Option to choose specific user ID's for usage restriction (both helpful if you have multiple administrators)
+* Better compatibility with visual editor and post formats

 Again, feel free to [shoot me suggestions](mailto:wp@benbodhi.com)